In This Article

 National resources first (available everywhere):

-• 988 Suicide and Crisis Lifeline — if you are experiencing thoughts of self-harm or are in immediate emotional crisis, call or text 988 (US).
+- 988 Suicide and Crisis Lifeline, if you are experiencing thoughts of self-harm or are in immediate emotional crisis, call or text 988 (US).
 Available 24/7.
 Free and confidential.

-• The Compassionate Friends (compassionatefriends.org) — national support organization for families who have lost a child.
+- The Compassionate Friends (compassionatefriends.org), national support organization for families who have lost a child.
 Chapters in most US states.

-• National Widowers' Organization (nationalwidowers.org) — national peer-to-peer support for widowed men.
+- National Widowers' Organization (nationalwidowers.org), national peer-to-peer support for widowed men.

-• Modern Widows Club (modernwidowsclub.org) — national community for women who have been widowed, with local chapters.
+- Modern Widows Club (modernwidowsclub.org), national community for women who have been widowed, with local chapters.

-• Camp Erin (Eluna) (elunanetwork.org) — the largest network of bereavement camps for children and teens, with 35+ locations across the US.
+- Camp Erin (Eluna) (elunanetwork.org), the largest network of bereavement camps for children and teens, with 35+ locations across the US.

-• Soaring Spirits International (soaringspirits.org) — community and resources for widowed people, with regional retreats and weekend programs.
+- Soaring Spirits International (soaringspirits.org), community and resources for widowed people, with regional retreats and weekend programs.

-• Refuge in Grief (refugeingrief.com) — Megan Devine’s online grief community, with courses, writing prompts, and a popular podcast.
+- Refuge in Grief (refugeingrief.com), Megan Devine’s online grief community, with courses, writing prompts, and a popular podcast.

 Disclaimer (important)

-This directory is editorial and is not a substitute for clinical care.
+One thing I want to be honest with you about up front: this directory is editorial, and it is not a substitute for clinical care.
 The resources below are nonprofit and community-based grief support organizations, not licensed therapists.
-If you are experiencing complicated grief or prolonged grief disorder, a licensed mental-health professional is the appropriate resource.
-The American Psychological Association (locator.apa.org) maintains a national locator for licensed psychologists.
-The American Foundation for Suicide Prevention (afsp.org) maintains resources specifically for those bereaved by suicide.
+If you are living with complicated grief or prolonged grief disorder, a licensed mental-health professional is the right kind of help.
+In my experience, that is not a sign of failing to cope, it is simply matching the right support to the weight you are carrying.

 Resources by US state